minzsiure/Foodie/README.md

 **Required Must-have Stories**
 * User can create a new account
-* User can login
+* User can login/logout
 * User can bookmark a restraunt
-* User can view a feed of photos
+* User can view a feed of photos and restraunt cards
+* User can see detial page of a restraunt
-* User can see nearby restraurants in a map and mark down restaurants in one folder based on area or other self-defined category
+* User can see nearby restraurants in a map and mark down restaurants in one folder based on area (optional: or other self-defined category)

 **Optional Nice-to-have Stories**
 * User can search for other users
-* User can tap a photo to view a more detailed photo screen with comments
+* User can tap a photo to view a more detailed photo screen
 * User can see their profile page with their bookmarks
 * User can view other user’s profiles and see their bookmarks
 * User can see restraunts nearby or choose a region